Advanced Surgery

 What are the benefits of this procedure to owners and their pets?

-* Less painful after the operation
+* Less pain after the operation

 * Smaller wounds to heal